-This what to do in Clarksville TN post is sponsored by the Tennessee Department of Tourism Development.
+This what to do in Clarksville TN post is sponsored by the Tennessee Department of Tourist Development.
 All thoughts and opinions are my own. #tnvacation #madeintn

 Nashville is an amazing place, but sometimes it can feel a little crowded.
 The Tennessean reports that Nashville grows by 100 people each day.
 When the Music City walls start closing in, it’s good to take a day trip to experience a new place and get some space.
 Cue Clarksville!
 Clarksville is a 45-minute drive from Nashville and gives you all the fun, food, and shopping that you’d find in Nashville but with fewer bachelorette parties and tourists.